myTselection/telenet_telemeter/README.md

 - Add 'Telenet Telemeter' integration via HA Settings > 'Devices and Services' > 'Integrations'
 - Provide Telenet username and password
 - A sensor Telenet Telemeter should become available with the percentage of data left and extra attributes on usage and period start/end etc.
+  - For users having a FUP 'unlimited' data, your actual 'peak' data usage versus the [service limit](https://www2.telenet.be/content/www-telenet-be/nl/klantenservice/wat-is-telenet-netwerkbeheer.html) (eg 750GB/3TB) will be used in order to calculate your overal 'usage' status, so you can denote if you are close to be switched into a limited/smallband mode.
-- If 'Mobile' has been selected during setup of the integration, a telenet telemeter mobile sensor will be created for each mobile subscription.
+- If 'Mobile' has been selected during setup of the integration, a Telenet telemeter mobile sensor will be created for each mobile subscription.
 If you have shared data in between subscriptions, a shared sensor will be created as well.
 For now, the sensor state will show the usage (%) state of the data part of each subscription.
 But details of data/text/voice volume and usage are added as attributes on the sensor, so this information is available too.

 ## Status
 Still some optimisations are planned, see [Issues](https://github.com/myTselection/telenet_telemeter/issues) section in GitHub.